 Storq sells products for pregnant women and new moms.
 Pronounced like “stork,” it’s a unique take on spelling the word.
 Storks are associated with childbirth, which makes for a fitting and memorable brand name.
 Plus, the letter Q lends itself to fun branding and design treatments.

 United By Blue is more than just a brand; the company has created a movement around sustainability and protecting the Earth’s oceans and waterways.
 It sells products designed for enjoying the outdoors.
 Its customers are quite literally united with the brand through their passion for the ocean, rivers, lakes, and streams.
 It establishes a sense of community and reiterates the brand’s philosophies.

-Browse the following list of shop names to get ideas for your own ecommerce store.
+Browse the following list of example business names to get ideas for naming your own ecommerce store.